Previous dayJanuary 28, 2026Next day

 6.4 km---✓ ReviewedUSGS →

-On January 28, 2026 at 19:39 UTC, a magnitude 2.0 earthquake struck 109 km N of Yakutat, Alaska.
-This event falls inside the aftershock decay of a nearby magnitude 2.4 earthquake that occurred about 7 hours earlier.
+At 19:39 UTC on January 28, 2026, a magnitude 2.0 tremor occurred 109 km N of Yakutat, Alaska.
+Coming 7 hours after a magnitude 2.4 earthquake in the immediate vicinity, it is most likely an aftershock of that larger rupture.
 The hypocenter lay at 6.4 km, placing this in the shallow crustal category.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Geolocation places the event at 60.523°N, -139.998°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+Coordinates: 60.523°, -139.998°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.0 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-01-28